 Some business owners see outsourcing as a way of avoiding responsibility.
 Others see it as a way to reduce costs, improve service, and gain a competitive advantage.

 Thus, many fans of outsourcing have ceased to consider it the main goal of reducing costs (after all, you can always hire super-budget developers from India or Bangladesh, right?).
-However, it is not always possible to achieve reasonable cost savings without putting the quality of the product or service to the risk.
+However, it is not always possible to achieve reasonable cost savings without putting the quality of the product or service at the risk.

 That’s why outsourcing should be considered, first of all, for those who don’t want to be puzzled by staff motivation and retention, as well as the maintenance of jobs for employees.